simao-ferreira/dotfiles/DOCS/APPEARANCE.md

 When setting new settings with `lxappearance` also can happen that some resources are unrecognizable for URxvt.
 [URxvt](https://wiki.archlinux.org/index.php/Rxvt-unicode) manuals are very complete and detailed.
 Important when using HiDpi screens, to increase font size first check `/usr/share/fonts/misc/fonts.alias` and take a look at settings.
-From there edit the `.Xresources` accordingly, `10x20` is a good setting for an HiDpi setup.
+From there edit the `.Xresources` accordingly, `10x20` is a good setting for some HiDpi setup.

-Some apps like `gedit` or `chromium` have a specific configurations, usually found under preferences or settings.
+Some apps like `gedit`, `firefox` or `chromium` have a specific configurations, usually found under preferences or settings.

 ### Redshift
 [redshift](http://jonls.dk/redshift/) provides color temperature configurations, also known as night light.

-Night light does not come with Mi3 as with other distro's, `redshift` is one of the options, as `flux`.
+Night light does not come with Mi3 as with other distro's, `redshift` is one of the options, as is `flux`.
 For redshift it's necessary to configure geo location, this can be mocked, providing a static value or coordinate.
 Another options, more comprehensive, is to install and use [geoclue](https://gitlab.freedesktop.org/geoclue/geoclue/wikis/home), available under pamac or through pacman as `geoclue2`.